Bojinka plot: Aftermath

 The September 11 attacks evolved from the original Bojinka plot.

-U.S. investigators did not find the connection with Khalid Sheikh Mohammed to al-Qaeda until several years later.
+U.S. investigators did not find the connection with Mohammed to al-Qaeda until several years later.

-Khalid Sheikh Mohammed decided that explosives were too risky to use in his next plot and chose instead to use airplanes.
+Mohammed decided that explosives were too risky to use in his next plot and chose instead to use airplanes.
 The plot was later revised and executed during the September 11 attacks.
-Khalid Sheikh Mohammed was arrested in Rawalpindi, Pakistan in 2003.
+Mohammed was arrested in Rawalpindi, Pakistan in 2003.

 Yousef filed a motion for a new trial in 2001.
 The United States Court of Appeals for the Second Circuit heard the case on May 3, 2002, and announced on April 3, 2003, the decision that Yousef and his partners were to remain incarcerated.

+Fox News anchorman Jon Scott, a licensed pilot, admitted to referencing Bojinka during their network's coverage of the September 11, 2001 attacks, as he had studied the plot and was able to attribute the attack to Osama bin Laden less than a minute after United Airlines flight 175 struck.
+"I was reading everything I could get my hands on regarding aviation.
+Well, I read about something called the Bojinka plot, which was a plot that Ramzi Yousef had hatched with Usama bin Laden ... they wanted to kill the Pope and they wanted to blow up 11 airliners as they flew across the Pacific toward the United States. ...
+That plot had been disrupted and the FBI was looking for bin Laden as a result of that plot, and I knew that just from my aviation pursuits.
+So, when a couple of airplanes flew into the World Trade Center, the first suspect that came to mind was Usama bin Laden."

 Bojinka was included in a number of 9/11 documentaries and miniseries, including The Path to 9/11 and The Secret History of 9/11.